Is A Complete Guide to the Best ggplot2 Themes a good title?

 panel.grid.minor = element_line(color, size, linetype))

-• color: border color
+• color: Specifies the color of the gridlines.

 ggplot(iris, aes(x = Sepal.Length, y = Sepal.Width, color = Species)) +